-To sum up, the method developed and implemented in this study to obtain methane fluxes using wavelet analysis coincided very good with the eddy covariance results under best steady state conditions and well developed turbulence.
+To sum up, the method developed and implemented in this study to obtain methane fluxes using wavelet analysis agreed very well with the eddy covariance results under best steadystate conditions and well-developed turbulence.
 Both methods resulted in a small, but detectable underestimation of the flux, where the use of the Morlet wavelet marginally showed better results.
-This is due to its excellent frequency resolution and in agreement with other authors who also applied or recommended the Morlet wavelet on atmospheric turbulence time series (e.g. Farge (1992); Mauder et al. (2007a); Thomas and Foken (2007); Charuchittipan et al. (2014)).
+This is due to its excellent frequency resolution and in agreement with other authors who also applied or recommended the Morlet wavelet on atmospheric turbulence time series (e.g. Farge, 1992; Mauder et al., 2007a; Thomas and Foken, 2007; Charuchittipan et al., 2014).
 In contrast, the Mexican hat flux showed a marginally greater deviation, but is nonetheless within the typical error range of eddy covariance.
 Thus the Mexican hat wavelet is suitable especially for a high temporal resolution of the flux.
+If the Morlet wavelet shows large flux contributions in the low-frequency range, the necessity of a correction should be tested with the ogive test (Desjardins et al., 1989; Oncley et al., 1990).
+According to own investigations (Foken et al., 2006; Charuchittipan et al., 2014), flux contributions of periods exceeding 30 min are very small, and usually only become relevant in the transition time from day to night and reverse, when all fluxes are very low.